rockhound03/Biodiversity-Interactive-Visualization/README.md

 ## Solution:
 Using a combination of HTML, Bootstrap, Plotly and JavaScript an interface was created to interact with the data, visualizing the data for comparison.
+When the user selects the subject ID number the user demographic data, bubble plot and horizontal bar chart is populated with the corresponding data.

 Path for the project webpage:   https://rockhound03.github.io/Biodiversity-Interactive-Visualization/
 ## Installing
-### Tools Needed
+### Tools Used
-1. Jupyter Notebooks, scipy.stats, JavaScript
+1. HTML, JSON, JavaScript
-2. Node.js

 ## Status
 JavaScript interactive dashboard created.
-Filters by case id.
+Filters by  Subject ID No.